 When claiming the R&D Tax Incentive, a company is required to make a feedstock adjustment if it supplies or uses products produced during its R&D activities.
 The adjustment reduces the net R&D tax benefit through a calculation that increases assessable income.

 The feedstock adjustment applies to expenditure incurred on:

-Companies should make an assessment of the tax benefit arising from a claim for feedstock expenditure to determine whether it is optimal to include costs of such activities within their claim.
+Companies should make an assessment of the tax benefit arising from a claim for feedstock expenditure to determine whether it is optimal to include the costs of such activities within their claim.
 Regard should be given to the following factors when assessing this:

-If a company decides that claiming the R&D Tax Incentive for feedstock expenditure is not beneficial for a set of activities, they may opt-out by adopting the following solution published within the AusIndustry and ATO joint guidance:
+If a company decides that claiming the R&D Tax Incentive for feedstock expenditure is not beneficial for a set of activities, they may opt out by adopting the following solution published within the AusIndustry and ATO joint guidance:

 “R&D entities can choose not to register R&D activities or parts of the activities that involve the acquisition or production of goods or materials that are to be transformed or processed in R&D activities.

 To do this an R&D entity would include an express statement in their R&D Tax Incentive registration application that the relevant activity does not include the specific actions that would give rise to a requirement to perform a feedstock adjustment calculation.
 An R&D entity may either choose to make this statement against each of the relevant activities or once in relation to each project.

 By doing this an R&D entity does not create an entitlement to claim the R&D tax offset in respect of the expenditure on those acquisition or production activities and, consequently, does not need to calculate and report a subsequent feedstock adjustment with respect to that expenditure.
 The R&D entity may then consider claiming the expenditure it has excluded from the R&D Tax Incentive provisions under other tax law provisions.”